The King Ludwig Way8 Days & 7 Nights 4.5 Read 41 reviews

 Ideal if you have an interest in:

 Grade & Terrain

 The King Ludwig Way is comprehensively way-marked with a blue ‘K’ on a white background, all along the trail.
-We supply you with excellent 1:50 000 maps, and detailed route notes, so you can easily find your way.
+All of the walks are way-marked, and we also provide you with turn-by-turn instructions for each walk, maps and access to our GPS smartphone navigation app, so you will have no problem finding your way.

 Single Rooms & Solo Walkers